mikouaj/demo-apps/README.md

   endpoint are generated locally.
 * [go-rest-client](./go-rest-client/) is a simple Go application exposes the REST endpoint.
 The data on the REST endpoint are either generated locally or fetched from the remote URL.
+* [go-rest-cloud-storage](./go-rest-cloud-storage/) is a simple Go application exposes the REST endpoint.
+  The data on the REST endpoint is fetched from the Cloud Storage bucket.